 Eight anti-government protesters killed in Malawi have been buried in a mass grave after the authorities initially refused permission for the funerals.

 They were buried in the northern city of Mzuzu, where half of the deaths recorded during the two days of protests occurred.
+Western governments have condemned the violence, which has led to 18 deaths - many reportedly shot by police.

 Protesters say the government has caused Malawi's worst economic crisis.